rastrea2r/rastrea2r/README.rst

 * Now execute the client program, depending on which platform you are trying to scan choose the target python script appropriately.
 Currently Windows, Linux and Mac platforms are supported.

-.. note:: Following instructions explain the steps on a Mac, but on windows and linux the steps should follow the same except that you would execute the client from the specified platform folder.
+.. note:: Following instructions explain the steps on a Windows, but on Mac and linux the steps should follow the same except that you would execute the client from the specified platform folder.
           On Windows PC's, make file system is not supported and if you need to execute rastrea2r client then you need to create the virtualenvironment manually and install the dependencies on it using pip install -r requirements.txt.

 .. code-block:: console

-   $python rastrea2r_osx.py -h
+   $python rastrea2r_windows.py -h
-   usage: rastrea2r_osx.py [-h] [-v] {yara-disk,yara-mem,triage} ...
+   usage: rastrea2r_windows.py [-h] [-v] {yara-disk,yara-mem,triage,memdump,triage,web-hist,prefetch} ...

    Rastrea2r RESTful remote Yara/Triage tool for Incident Responders

-   positional arguments:  {yara-disk,yara-mem,triage}
+   positional arguments:  {yara-disk,yara-mem,triage,memdump,triage,web-hist,prefetch}

    modes of operation
-    yara-disk           Yara scan for file/directory objects on disk yara-mem            Yara scan for running processes in memory triage              Collect triage information from endpoint
+    yara-disk           Yara scan for file/directory objects on disk yara-mem            Yara scan for running processes in memory memdump             Acquires a memory dump from the endpoint triage              Collect triage information from endpoint
+    web-hist            Generates web history for specified user account prefetch            Generates prefetch view
+    collect             Acquires artifacts from the endpoint

    optional arguments:
     -h, --help            show this help message and exit